Google Tag:

 Ransomware attacks can be particularly devastating to organizations that rely on data to operate and cannot afford downtime.

-Here are some measures an organization can take to protect themselves from ransomware:
+Here are some measures an organization can take to protect themselves from ransomware attacks:

 • Separate administrative (privileged) accounts from regular (non-privileged) accounts